SumanPatel07/My-Task-Manager/api/README.md

     Then install the nodemon by running "npm install -g nodemon" run the command "nodemon app.js"
-4. if POSTMAN is not installed then download the application Open postman and do a get rewuest on localhost:3000 and check the response
+4. if POSTMAN is not installed then download the application Open postman and do a get request on localhost:3000 and check the response
 5. CREATE new folder "db"
     CREATE a file "mongoose.js"
     run the command "npm install mongoose --save"